jcavenue/jcavenue/README.md

-I am a **Web Application Developer** focusing on **Front-end Technologies**.
+I am currently a **Software Quality Assurance Intern** focusing on **Cypress automation testing**.
 Knowledgeable in software development methodologies and software engineering skills.
-I like to join in anyworkshop related to Front-end and UX development.
+I like to join in anyworkshop related to software development.
 I am also a Microsoft Learn Student Ambassador a global group of campus leaders who are eager to help fellow students, create robust tech communities, and develop technical and career skills for the future.
 In my alone time, I like to watch anime and spend some time with myself.

 Follow me on my social media below.